UW-Madison-DataScience/R_for_data_sciences/organize/Rmarkdown.md

 output: html_document
 ---

+Rmarkdown works best on a machine with the latest versions of [R](https://cran.r-project.org/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/#download).
+Fire up Rstudio and click the green circle with white plus (upper left corner) and try creating an "R Markdown" (HTML format) or "R Notebook" page.
+You might be asked to install some packages at that point – do it.
+If you are adventurous, try clicking the "Preview" or "Knit" icon at the top of the page to see what is produced.
+Again, you may be asked to install some packages, which you should.
+There is a "Markdown Quick Reference" under the "Help" tab at top of page.

 - [Reproducible Reports with Rmarkdown from Data Carpentry](http://kbroman.org/datacarpentry_R_2017-01-10/04-rmarkdown.html)
 - [Rmarkdown from RStudio](http://rmarkdown.rstudio.com/)
 - [Rmarkdown Gallery](http://rmarkdown.rstudio.com/gallery.html) & [Rmarkdown Articles](http://rmarkdown.rstudio.com/articles.html)